-If any shareholder desires to present a proposal to be acted upon at the 2012 Annual Meeting of Shareholders, written notice of such proposal must be received, in proper form, by the Secretary of the Company no later than December 31, 2011 and no earlier than October 2, 2011.
-The proxy solicited by the Board of Directors for the 2012 Annual Meeting will confer discretionary authority to vote on any shareholder proposal presented at the meeting if the Company has not received notice of such proposal within this time period, in writing delivered to the Company's Secretary.
-If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the 2012 Annual Meeting, the proposal must comply with SEC Rule 14a-8 and must be received by the Company's Secretary, at the Company's principal office, on or before December 1, 2011.
+If any shareholder desires to present a proposal to be acted upon at the 2013 Annual Meeting of Shareholders (including a nomination for director), written notice of such proposal must be received, in proper form, by the Secretary of the Company no later than January 4, 2013 and no earlier than October 6, 2012.
+The proxy solicited by the Board of Directors for the 2013 Annual Meeting will confer discretionary authority to vote on any shareholder proposal presented at the meeting if the Company has not received notice of such proposal within this time period, in writing delivered to the Company's Secretary.
+If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the 2013 Annual Meeting, the proposal must comply with Exchange Act Rule 14a-8 and must be received by the Company's Secretary, at the Company's principal office, on or before December 4, 2012.